marcmo/flashcards/README.md

 App has to be [signed before](https://facebook.github.io/react-native/docs/signed-apk-android.html)

-### enable debug in Android in AndroidManifest.xml:

-      android:debuggable="true"
+### setup redux

+* add redux and redux-persist

 ## Gotchas

+### gradle properties

-* do NOT name your gradle-properties in a general way (e.g. "MYAPP_XYZ") but rather specific (e.g. "FLASHCARDS_XYZ"). gradle *will* pull in your global properties!! might clash!
+do NOT name your gradle-properties in a general way (e.g. "MYAPP_XYZ") but rather specific (e.g. "FLASHCARDS_XYZ"). gradle *will* pull in your global properties!! might clash!

+### Gradle build release fails

+    > Task :app:processReleaseResources
+    Failed to execute aapt

+gradle 4.1 problem, add this to gradle.properties

+    android.enableAapt2=false